BitBagCommerce/SyliusCmsPlugin/doc/use_case_blocks.md

 In the form, you will find additional fields, which will help you with your e-commerce related content:

-- Products - You can select specific products that are associated with the block.
+- Display for products - You can select specific products that are associated with the block.
 This allows the block to be displayed on the product pages of the selected products.
-- Sections - You can choose the sections where the block should be placed.
-This helps in organizing and structuring the block within the relevant sections of the website.
+- Display for products in taxon - This field allows you to select specific taxon associated with the block.
+By choosing relevant taxon, the block will be displayed on the product pages related to those taxon.
+Only "Main Taxon" is taken.
-- Taxons - This field allows you to select specific taxonomies or categories associated with the block.
-By choosing relevant taxons, the block can be displayed on the pages related to those categories.
+- Display for taxons - This field allows you to select specific taxonomies associated with the block.
+By choosing relevant taxons, the block can be displayed on the pages related to those taxons.

 The mentioned form: